dukeland/EasyJSWebView/README.md

 Just that simple!!!
 EasyJSWebView will help you do the injection.
 And you do not even need to use async-style writing to get the return value!!!

 **Try it now!!!**

+###Some simple facts
+* NSInvocation does not live peacefully with ARC.
+This library is thus a non-ARC library.
+* It supports only NSString* for message passing now.
+* We are Dukeland from Hong Kong!
+A group of IT-holic guys